 2. Improved Data Visibility

-Integration really helps break down those frustrating data silos, giving you one consolidated, much clearer view of all your business information.
-When data from sales, marketing, finance, and operations all come together, leaders can make genuinely more informed decisions.
+Integration allows you to break down data silos, giving you a single view of business information.
+When your data from sales, marketing, finance, and operations are all integrated into one system, you enable leaders to make better business decisions.

 3. Better Customer Experience